Ostrynska/react-native-app/README.md

   - Should print something like `6.4.1`

 **3. Install Dependencies**
-* Navigate to project folder and run: `npm install`
+* Navigate to the project folder and run: `npm install`

 **4. Run Expo App**
 * `expo start`